Knowledge base

 Email software/client configured in POP3

-If you are used to checking your email with software/email client like Outlook and the latter is configured with the POP / POP3 protocol, it will not be possible to restore everything since the backup is done once a day, it only keeps the messages that were at the time of the backup in the Infomaniak inbox; the same goes for your other folders (Sent messages for example) present in the POP3 application: these are not synchronized with Infomaniak and therefore are not backed up; it is therefore necessary in the future to prefer the IMAP protocol in your email software/client.
+If you are used to checking your email with software/email client like Outlook and the latter is configured with the POP / POP3 protocol, it will not be possible to restore everything since the backup is done once a day, it only keeps the messages that were at the time of the backup in the Infomaniak inbox; the same applies to your other folders (Sent messages, for example) present in the POP3 application: these are not synchronized with Infomaniak and therefore are not backed up; it is therefore necessary in the future to prefer the IMAP protocol in your email software/client.

 Has this FAQ been helpful?